What the Heck Is SIEM?

-Should my company invest in security awareness training?
+Should my company invest in cybersecurity awareness training?

 In a word, yes.
-One of the best ways of fortifying the weakest link in the chain is through the use and enforcement of security policy along with security awareness training.
+One of the best ways of fortifying the weakest link in the chain is through the use and enforcement of cybersecurity policy along with cybersecurity awareness training.
 It’s important for every organization, regardless of size, to have (and apply) a documented set of rules and practices surrounding IT security (a security policy).

 Adding an awareness training program—one that covers topics including social engineering (with or without the use of technology), phishing, acceptable use of information, password management, data encryption and incident reporting—can play a significant role in further reducing data breach incidents.